Darxo/Hardened/README.md

 - Add new Setting for preventing tile/enemy tooltips from being generated while it is not your turn
 - **Armored Wiederganger** now display their complete name during battle, instead of just **Wiederganger**
 - Add Setting for making the hotkeys for **Wait** fire continuously, instead of only when released
-- Characters under berserker mushroom effect no longer yell when they use ranged attacks
 - Reduce the Attack sfx volume of Wardogs and Warhounds by 20%

 ### World